Amalfi coast italy

 Italian Cooking Classes and Restaurant

 Who doesn’t want to learn how to make their own pasta and sauces when visiting Italy?
-We stopped in at Mami Camilla’s cooking school and hostel and was happy to hear that business has been good for them in the years I had been gone.
+We stopped in at Mami Camilla’s cooking school and hostel and were happy to hear that business had been good for them in the years I had been gone.
 They just opened a new Italian cooking school and hotel in Piano de Sorrento (a town just outside of Sorrento).

 What to do on the Amalfi Coast, Italy

-Mami Camilla’s was one of my highlights of my career break and I was overjoyed to go back and see my old friends Augustino and Chaf Baggio.
-Bethany and I went to dinner at the new school/hotel where the students prepare 4 course dinners for patrons every night at a great value.
-We arrived and the family remembered me; soon we were all family again drinking apertivos and sharing stories.
-I introduced them to Bethany and they introduced me to new employees and students.
+Mami Camilla’s was one of the highlights of my career break, and I was overjoyed to go back and see my old friends Augustino and Chaf Baggio.
+Bethany and I went to dinner at the new school/hotel, where the students prepare 4-course dinners for patrons every night at a great value.
+We arrived, and the family remembered me; soon, we were all family again, drinking apertures and sharing stories.
+I introduced them to Bethany, and they introduced me to new employees and students.

 Bethany and I sat and ate with the students at the school who were doing chef internships; and as expected, it was one of the best, most social nights we had the whole trip.
 One of my favorite things about the school is getting to meet the students and other travelers; it’s a social experience that a solo traveler like myself craves.
 Oh yes, and the food was divine of course; homemade ravioli, fried sardines, and a pastry dessert.